-City of Hope also provided a wide range of benefits to our communities that is not reflected in Table but are not limited to, technical assistance provided to governmental agencies and community organizations, contributions to research literature and leadership on community boards.
+City of Hope also provided a wide range of benefits to our communities that is not reflected in Table 3 because they are not included in the definition of operational costs for community benefit.
+These include, but are not limited to, technical assistance provided to governmental agencies and community organizations, contributions to research literature and leadership on community boards.